sudharsan-selvaraj/http-auto-auth/README.md

 # http-auto-auth
 Browser extension to automatically fill the credentials in basic HTTP authentication popup.

-Atleast once in a career time, every web automation engineer might have came accross a single question "How to automate authentication popup in browser?".
+At least once in a career time, every web automation engineer might have came across a single question "How to automate authentication popup in browser?".
 If you are one among them, then you are at the right place.

-To solve the everlasting problem, i developed a browser extension which can automically fill the values in authentication popup from the credentials provided in the URL params.
+To solve the ever lasting problem, i developed a browser extension which can automtically fill the values in authentication popup from the credentials provided in the URL params.

 # How to use?